 July 1937: engagement to Maeve Gilmore; 1st December wedding.
 During this period, MG changed from studying sculpture to painting.

-September 1939: as soon as war was declared, MP volunteered as a war artist, but he had to wait three-and-a-half years before he was given any work.
+September 1939: as soon as war was declared, MP offered his services as a war artist, but he had to wait three-and-a-half years before he was given any work.
 The Westminster School of Art closed; MP and MG moved to Burpham, a small village in Sussex.

 October 1939: publication of Captain Slaughterboard Drops Anchor, a handwritten, illustrated pirate story for children.
 Considered by some critics as too grotesque for small children, it sold slowly and then at the end of 1940 stocks were destroyed in a warehouse fire.